gabrielrosset/sfstarterkit/README.md

 - Run commands (ie Symfony's console) straight inside of your container.
 You can easily open a shell as described above and do your thing from there

 ## Notes

-### Use a prebuilt Docker image

-In case you do not want to build your PHP image locally using the `.docker/php/Dockerfile`, just do a `git checkout dockerhub`.
-This branch use a remote image from Docker Hub: `gabrielrossetgravito/docker-starter-php:8.2`.
-After running `docker compose up -d` just install dependencies with `docker compose exec php bash -c "cd sfstarterkit && composer update"`.

 ### Nginx